REVENUE

 Contract Balances

-The following table presents the Company’s contract liabilities and certain information related to this balance as of March 31, 2025 (in thousands):
+The following table presents the Company’s contract assets and liabilities together with certain information related to this balance as of March 31, 2026 (in thousands):

 Accounts receivable, net